V4Fire/Client/src/friends/analytics/README.md

 # friends/analytics

-This module provides a class for sending component analytic events.
+This module provides a class to send component analytic events.
 The module uses `core/analytics` with the default engine.

 ```js